The 8 triangle matchstick puzzle

 Comments

-Well, how would you proceed to solve?
+Well, how would you solve?
 Would you pick a stick from any part of the figure and proceed further?
 Or, you would analyze the figure and then only take your first action?

 The second is the systematic approach.

-Solution to the stick puzzle: Remove 2 sticks from the 8 triangle figure to leave 6 equal triangles
+Solution to the matchstick triangle puzzle: Remove 2 matchsticks to leave 6 triangles

 Initial analysis